-UNESCO has recognized Rani Ki Vav as a masterpiece of technological excellence in ground water management, in the 11th century.
+UNESCO recognized Rani Ki Vav as a masterpiece of technological excellence in ground water management in the 11th century.
 This stepwell is an age-old model of how ground water was preserved and utilized in those days.
-In additional to this, Rani Ki Vav is a work of Indian subterranean architecture with ornamented sculptures.
+In addition to this, Rani Ki Vav is a work of Indian subterranean architecture with ornamental sculptures.
 The stepwell is a seven-storied structure underground.
 It measures about 64 meters in length, 20 meters in width and 27 meters in depth.

 As the history goes, Patan where the stepwell is located was the capital of Gujarat when King Siddharja Jaysingh was in power.
 Then, it was known as Anhilpur Patan.
 The construction of Rani Ki Vav was commissioned in the Solanki or Chalukya regime.
 It is said that the stepwell was built as a tribute to Bhimdev the First whose father had founded the Solanki dynasty in 1050 AD.
 The construction was proposed by the queen Udayamati, wife of Bhimdev the First.

 Also Check: Gujarat’s Airport-themed Crematorium Puts Souls on Flights